Hi, I'm Shay! (They/He)

 Welcome to Selden Psych

-I’m a Licensed Clinical Psychologist who provides Neuroaffirmative Culturally Conscious Assessment and Psychotherapy services that help to reframe unhelpful narratives.
+I’m a Licensed Clinical Psychologist who provides Culturally Affirmative Psychotherapy that helps to reframe unhelpful narratives.
 My approach is shaped by my own lived experience, as well as my specialized training and clinical work with marginalized and stigmatized communities.

 My Clinical Experience and Training include working with: